About Me : My Experience

-I offer a space in which my clients can share their experiences of what is changing for them and explore, with professional support, how they want to live with this and / or what comes next .
+I offer space to share what is changing for you, so you can explore with my professional support how you want to be, how you want to live with this and / or what comes next for you.

 Trees in foreground partially obscure a church tower and spire and there is a grey sky

-My experiences and training equip and motivate me to support other people who are going through change and finding it challenging, in particular:
+People often find me to be warm, friendly, non-judgemental and easy to talk to.
+My experiences and training equip and motivate me to support people who are going through change and finding it challenging, in particular if you are:

-• processing news of an autism or other diagnosis for themselves or a child
+• adjusting to or processing news of an autism or other diagnosis, for yourself or for a neurodivergent child you care for

 Counselling helped me to process changes I have been through.
 I have 21-months’ experience as a client, and prioritise holding in mind what it is like to be the client.
-This is part of being inclusive in my work.
+I understand that counselling can feel daunting or mysterious at first.

 mossy ground with close up of the shoots of a new tree and forest in the background

-I am an Integrative Counsellor*, accredited by professional body the NCPS with a Level 5 Diploma (The Academy SPACE).
-I have volunteered and / or worked for Sheffield Carers, Sheffield’s Adult Autism and Neurodevelopmental Service, Barnsley Recovery Steps , The University of Sheffield’s Counselling and Mental Health Service.
+I have volunteered and / or worked for Sheffield Carers, Sheffield’s Adult Autism and Neurodevelopmental Service, Barnsley Recovery Steps and The University of Sheffield’s Counselling and Mental Health Service.
+I have worked with survivors of abuse.

 I am inspired and influenced by the Person-Centred Approach to counselling, and so prioritise: